Jayson Gillham, 26, Australia/U.K.

 Eric Zuber, 28, USA

 The American pianist Eric Zuber entered in a dark suit.
 He was wearing a white shirt that was set off with an elegant gray (maybe mauve) four-in-hand tie, which is less visually distracting than black.
 His many credits include being a finalist and prizewinner at nine international piano competitions, including the Arthur Rubinstein, Bösendorfer, Cleveland, Dublin and Honens.
-He is currently pursuing a doctorate degree at the Peabody Institute.
+He is currently pursuing a doctoral degree at the Peabody Institute.

 He opened with Mozart’s Rondo in A minor, K 511.
 While this is a fine piece on its own, it was probably not the best selection for an opening gambit at a competition, because it is long and repetitious.
 However, it allowed him to show off his ability to sustain a long singing line and keep the accompaniment in its place within the texture.

 He certainly made up for lost time with his performance of all of Chopin’s 12 Études, Op.
-10. We heard a trip through another book of Chopin études before and this set is just as big of an endurance challenge.
+10. We heard a trip through another book of Chopin études before and this set is just as big an endurance challenge.
 Each of these was designed to tackle one particular technical skill.
 Although not intended to be played one right after the other, they are wonderful to hear in this way.
 It is easy to identify the skill (fast octaves, singing lines, rolled chords, etc) and then you can admire Zuber’s mastery of technique, one skill at a time.

 All of them were played with near perfection.
 In some, such as no. 8, he overused the pedal, which added a blurry effect.
 However, he gave the entire set a fine performance, ripping into the last one at a breakneck speed.
 The audience gave him a big ovation.